Dowell-Lab/srworkshop/projectB/day09/worksheets/02_r_graphing_worksheet.md

   # Move GeneID to be the row names of the df and remove the GeneID column
 ```
 We want to graph genes that are differentially expressed in at least two out of three cell lines.
 Right now, if a gene was measured in one sample but not the others, when it was combined during full_join, NA was filled in for that gene.
-This is helpful for us because it’s easy to count the number of NAs per row using the **rowSums()** function and the **is.na()** function.
+This is helpful for us because it's easy to count the number of NAs per row using the `rowSums()` function and the `is.na()` function.

-- Count the number of NA’s per row and save it as a new column titled “zero_count”.
+- Count the number of NA's per row and save it as a new column titled "zero_count".
 - Filter the data frame so that you only keep genes with values in at least 2 cell lines.
 - Print out the dimensions of this data frame.

 There are two last things to adjust the data before we can make a heatmap.

-* We’ve added an extra column that is unrelated to our data, the “zero_count” column.
+* We've added an extra column that is unrelated to our data, the "zero_count" column.
 Remove this column.
-* Pheatmap() will only take in numerical values, so change all your NA values to 0. *Hint* use the
+* `pheatmap()` will only take in numerical values, so change all your NA values to 0. *Hint* use the
-**is.na()** function.
+`is.na()` function.

-Lastly, graph your data using **pheatmap()**!
+Lastly, graph your data using `pheatmap()`!

 I am a picky and opinionated person.
-I dislike the default pheatmap esthetics.
+I dislike the default pheatmap aesthetics.
 I think the middle of the range should be white, and that the highest values should be red and the lowest values be blue.
-I also don’t like that each box is outlined in gray, I find it distracting.
+I also don't like that each box is outlined in gray, I find it distracting.

-In the Console, type “?pheatmap” and look at the documentation.
+In the Console, type `?pheatmap` and look at the documentation.

 * Find how to specify color scale and outline of the box.
 * Rewrite the pheatmap line of code below making the esthetic changes.
-* Add any other changes you’d like to see (i.e. text color, row labels, or font sizes).
+* Add any other changes you'd like to see (i.e. text color, row labels, or font sizes).
 * I've made plenty of asthetic demands, so I'll just leave a question/hint here for you to ignore if you want to.
 Is everything in this graph useful?
 Are there aspects of it that don't add to our understanding of the data?